-- Enrollment process - Field trips (Time for any activity off school property is considered a field trip) - Career days (Military Recruiters, Job Fairs, etc.) - Drawing for prizes , (all students will be disallowed) - Lunch provided free of charge by the school, unless available every day - Childcare and / or Classroom party, unless available every day (all students will be disallowed).
+- Enrollment process - Field trips (Time for any activity off school property is considered a field trip) - Career days (Military Recruiters, Job Fairs, etc.) - Classroom party or drawing for prizes (all students will be disallowed) - Lunch provided free of charge by the school, unless available every day - Childcare, unless available every day (all students will be disallowed).